 On 23 June 2016 the people of Scotland voted decisively to remain within the European Union (EU).

 After the triggering of Article 50, the UK Government still hasn’t gained the UK or Scottish Parliament’s agreement to a deal.
 Scottish Ministers have consistently highlighted that the UK Government has failed to engage meaningfully with the Scottish Government.
 We are therefore in an uncertain situation as to whether and how the UK will leave the EU.

-The greatest danger at present is that the UK leaves the EU without a deal, even with a short extension to the date of departure.
+There remains a risk that the UK could still leave the EU without a deal, even with an extension to the date of departure.
 That is why we have been pressing the UK Government to pursue an extension to Article 50 long enough to allow for a second referendum.
 This would avoid the possibility of the UK crashing out of the EU with no deal.